Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

-Being a new go-kart owners can be intimidating at first.
-To make sure that other kart-owners starting their journey don’t fall into the same traps that I did, I’ve put together a number of tips that I wish had been explained to me.
-So, what should a new go-kart owner know?
+There are lots of things to consider as a new go-kart owner, from maintenance to the costs involved.
+To make sure that other kart-owners starting their journey don’t fall into the same traps that I did, I’ve put together a list of tips I wish I knew when I owned my first go-kart.

-7 essential tips for the new go-kart owner are:
+6 essential tips for a new go-kart owner are:

 2. Consider kart trailers & transport